The Department of Operations and Decision Technologies offers doctoral programs in three areas:

 - Judgment and decision-making

-Decision sciences students learn how to solve problems in these areas by using a number of mathematical techniques, such as optimization methods (linear, integer, nonlinear), computer simulation, decision analysis, statistics, applied probability, artificial intelligence.
+Decision sciences students learn how to solve problems in these areas by using a number of mathematical methods, such as optimization, simulation, decision analysis, statistics, applied probability, artificial intelligence, and machine learning.

 The PhD program in information systems is an “apprenticeship” that enables students to join the community of scholars who create and disseminate fundamental knowledge about information systems.
 The program uses formal coursework, informal interaction with faculty and other students, and hands-on experiences in teaching and research.
 Most students entering the program will have a background in information systems and have an understanding of the fundamental concepts in system development, databases, and networking.
 The program is open to students who lack prior information systems education or experience, but additional courses at the master’s level will be required to ensure that the students have a solid knowledge of information systems.